In this session, you will be learning how to work with dates and times using SQL, along with some helpful examples and tables.

 You mostly needed to shore record creation time or last update modification time in your database when you are working with the database of an extensive application, for example, when a user logs In, or when the user last updated his password, etc.

-In MySQL , you can use the function NOW( ) to insert the current timestamp as mention.
+In MySQL , you can use the function NOW( )

 INSERT INTO users (name, birth_date, created_at)